Reconciling cosmic-ray transport theory with phenomenological models motivated by Milky-Way data: Introduction

 The alternative to self-confinement is that CRs are scattered by a pre-existing turbulent MHD cascade.
-Phenomenological models of CR transport often assume that the cascade is isotropic and follows the Kolmogorov $k^{-5/3}$ spectral scaling, as in hydrodynamics.
-The resulting CR diffusion coefficient $\kappa_{\rm turb} \propto E^{1/3}$ turns out to match CR observables in the Milky Way remarkably well (e.g., \citealt{amato_blasi_18}); this includes the spectra of secondary-to-primary CRs (e.g. the B/C ratio), which are believed to directly probe CR transport independent of injection physics.
+Phenomenological models of CR transport often assume that the cascade is isotropic, undamped and follows the Kolmogorov $k^{-5/3}$ (or close to Kolmogorov, e.g. $\propto k^{-3/2}$) spectral scaling, as in hydrodynamics.
+The resulting CR diffusion coefficient $\kappa_{\rm turb} \propto E^{\delta}$ with $\delta \sim 0.3-0.6$ turns out to match CR observables in the Milky Way remarkably well (e.g., \citealt{trotta_2011}; \citealt{gaggero_2014}; \citealt{hopkins_cr_pheno}); this includes the spectra of secondary-to-primary CRs (e.g. the B/C ratio), which under the assumption of diffusive CR transport directly probe CR transport independent of injection physics (this is not true for streaming transport, as we show in Section \ref{sec:sc+et}).
+A subset of the phenomenological literature uses a combination of isotropic undamped Kolmogorov turbulence and waves excited by the CR streaming instability, which are assumed to cascade in $k_\parallel$ just like the background turbulence, to model the break in CR spectra around a few hundred GeV (e.g., \citealt{blasi12}; \citealt{aloisio_blasi_2013} \citealt{aloisio_2015}).
 However, these phenomenological models are not justified theoretically, as MHD turbulence is known to be very different from hydrodynamic Kolmogorov-like turbulence.
 In MHD, the turbulent cascade of Alfv\'en and slow waves does have a Kolmogorov spectrum, but only in directions perpendicular to the magnetic field (the spectrum may be slightly shallower than Kolmogorov, \citealt{boldyrev_2006}).
 The spectrum along the local magnetic-field direction, which is relevant for scattering, is $k_\parallel^{-2}$ and thus steeper than Kolmogorov.
-Moreover, on small scales the cascade is highly anisotropic with $k_\perp \gg k _\parallel$, which is very inefficient at scattering cosmic rays (\citealt{chandran_scattering}).
+Moreover, on small scales the cascade is highly anisotropic with $k_\perp \gg k _\parallel$ (\citealt{gs95}), which is very inefficient at scattering cosmic rays (\citealt{chandran_scattering}).
 As a result, existing models of Alfv\'enic turbulence predict negligible CR confinement.
-The compressible fast-mode cascade is plausibly isotropic (\citealt{cho_lazarian}), and may have a spectral slope that is not too far from Kolmogorov, $\propto k^{-3/2}$ (\citealt{zakharov_sagdeev_1970}; \citealt{cho_lazarian}).
+The compressible fast-mode cascade may be isotropic (\citealt{cho_lazarian}), and may have a spectral slope that is not too far from Kolmogorov, $\propto k^{-3/2}$ (\citealt{zakharov_sagdeev_1970}; \citealt{cho_lazarian}).
 But fast modes are subject to strong damping and the physics of their cascade (and thus spectral slope) remains uncertain.
-As a result, reconciling CR observables with existing theories of MHD turbulence remains an open problem (see \citealt{fornieri_2021} for a recent attempt that uses fast-mode turbulence).
+As a result, reconciling CR observables with existing theories of MHD turbulence remains an open problem (see \citealt{fornieri_2021} for a recent attempt that uses only fast-mode turbulence).